willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 Perfect - the only undefined symbols are the C functions we're calling.
 Note that this is for the `release` profile and the `dev` profile will create a much larger module.

+If you want to simplify this setup, it seems that if you write C-like code (i.e. only using the `libc` crate and manually managing memory), then the `--emit=llvm-bc` flag will pretty much give you a standalone LLVM module.
+As soon as you import `Box` however, things start to get complicated.

 ## Compiler

 Finally we can write our compiler.